 You will incur several penalties if you persist in burning wet wood over a lengthy period of time.
 First, you burn far more fuel.
 Second, you foul up your chimney and probably lay up a fire-hazard.
 Third, over-running a stove shortens its life by subjecting it to excessive heat along the flue path.
 Fourth, you lose control because it tends to sulk or go out unless you run it continuously at ‘full throttle.’

-One useful check on the moisture content of your fuel is to run the stove for a short period on some demolition timber, or wood reclaimed from a dry discarded pallet.
+One useful check on the moisture content of your fuel is to run the stove for a short period on some wood briquettes with a moisture content of around 7%.
 If this transforms its performance you will know that you have more work to do to get your main wood pile properly seasoned!

 Another big variation to be aware of is the varying bulk-density that occurs between different species of timber.
 As we have seen, spruce and other softwoods can deliver the same amount of heat weight for weight as oak when they are both fully seasoned.
 But the chart below shows that if you are burning mainly spruce, you will need around 49% more fuel by volume than if you are burning oak or beech.